 It's my mom's birthday and, upon request, I made her a lemon layer cake.
-I tried to convince her to let me experiment with flavors, like adding a layer of chocolate ganache and raspberries, but she just looked at me like I was crazy.
+I tried to convince her to let me experiment with flavors, like adding a layer of dark chocolate ganache and raspberries, but she just looked at me like I was crazy.
 Am I the only one who thinks that sounds like an interesting flavor combination?
 O.K.
 Never mind.
 Anyway, I went ahead and made a vanilla butter cake with lemon curd filling.
 She specifically asked me to use hybrid buttercream frosting and absolutely no rollled fondant whatsoever...not even for decorations.

 Since I haven't practiced on my piping skills for a while, I decided to do a scrollwork design in her favorite colors: red and black.
 I wasn't following a particular pattern or anything.
 However, I was inspired by Rosebud Cake's Flamenco wedding cake.
 Instead of individual scrolls like in their design, I decided to pipe branching scrolls and tried not to overlap them.
 I also piped triple dots wherever there was an empty space.